-Oleh Kotsyuba is a College Fellow in Slavic Languages and Literatures at Harvard University.
+Oleh Kotsyuba is a Postdoctoral Research Fellow at the Ukrainian Research Institute, Harvard University.
 He works on 20th century and contemporary Russian, Ukrainian, and East European literatures and cultures.

 Dr. Kotsyuba's research focuses on literature that struggles to come to terms with the experience of living in authoritarian contexts.
 His dissertation offered a radical revision of the strategies that culture employs to evade the demands that oppressive regimes impose on art and artists.
 His study of the works of Ukrainian and Russian writers of the Soviet period broke new ground in reconstructing the conditions of cultural and political transformations in the late Soviet Union.

 He teaches courses that introduce students to Slavic literatures and cultures, allow them to read prolific writers in the original and in translation, discuss and write subtly about complexities of the social and cultural life in Russia, the Soviet Union, Poland, and Ukraine in the 19th–21st centuries, while also paying attention to relevant interdisciplinary approaches, social and historical aspects of culture.